 Other State LLC Costs

-Contact me if you have any questions about how much it costs to form an LLC in your state.
+Email me if you have any questions about the cost of an LLC in your state

 What is a Limited Liability Company (LLC)?

 A Limited Liability Company (LLC) or LLC is a business entity that is separate from its owners that offers personal liability protection.
 Personal liability protection means the members of the LLC are not personally liable for business debts.

 Also, like a sole proprietorship or partnership, an LLC has operating flexibility and enjoys a pass-through entity for tax purposes.
 What this means is that the LLC’s profits are passed through and taxable to the members of the LLC — and the LLC itself is not taxed.

 As the owner/member of the LLC, you have two options: manage the business yourself or hire a credible manager to carry out your business operations.
 Once you’ve taken the decision, you need to specify it in the Operating Agreement while forming your LLC.